CLF78/Midnight-Variety-Pack/doc/wiimmfi_payload_addresses.md

 - ⏭ 800ed78c (Authentication - not needed if we don't use the payload)
 - ⚠️ 800edee8 (Authentication)
 - ✅ 800ee098 (Report product code properly on Dolphin)
-- ❌ 800ee364 (Custom Wiimmfi error messages)
+- ⏭ 800ee364 (Custom Wiimmfi error messages) - not needed because of the offline messages
-- ❌ 800ee36c (Custom Wiimmfi error messages)
+- ⏭ 800ee36c (Custom Wiimmfi error messages) - not needed because of the offline messages
 - ❌ 800ee74c (Matchmaking anti-abuse)
 - ⚠️ 800ee9f8 (Parse authentication response)
 - ⚠️ 800fcedc (Handle kick messages)